 5. Railway Fields Local Nature Reserve

 Fancy a picnic?
-Then all aboard to Railway Fields reserve.
-A beautiful environment of wildlife and nature laid out on former railway land.
+Then all aboard to the Railway Fields Local Nature Reserve, a beautiful environment of wildlife and nature laid out on former railway land.
 Endorsed by Haringey Council, this north London space is in the heart of the local community.
 A little smaller in size than the other woodlands in this list but still boasting a wide variety of plant life, anyone with a green thumb is sure to love this reserve.

 6. Wick Woodland

 This secret spot in Hackney is full of surprises.
-Hidden between Here East and Hackney Marshes, just off the canal, it’s easy to get lost in this place—but I promise you won’t mind.
+The Wick Woodland is hidden away from the rest of Hackney Wick, but easy to find for those in the know.
+Just off the canal, it’s easy to get lost in this placeโbut I promise you won’t mind.